evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 "success" but the task posted a "failed" status to this endpoint, the task's status will be "failed".

+Note: Overriding the default task status is intended for fairly niche use cases, such as manually setting the task to "failed" after a background process abruptly exits).
+Only use this if the default task status does not suit your use case.

 Posting a task status will not immediately stop the currently-running command.
 Once the current command completes, it will check if the task end status is defined, and will either continue or stop depending on whether `should_continue`